ppworks/html-pipeline/README.md

 This library provides a handful of chainable HTML filters to transform user content into markup.
-A filter takes an HTML string or `Nokogiri::HTML::DocumentFragment`, optionally manipulates it, and then outputs the result.
+A filter takes an HTML string or `Nokogiri::HTML5::DocumentFragment`, optionally manipulates it, and then outputs the result.

 For example, to transform Markdown source into Markdown HTML: